danielkoll/PyRADS/README.md

 - python compute_olr_h2o.01.100RH.py

+NOTES:
-NOTE: resolution in test scripts was chosen for relative speed, not accuracy.
+- Resolution in test scripts was chosen for relative speed, not accuracy.
 For research-grade output and model intercomparisons, vertical and spectral resolution need to be increased.
 For some reference values, see Methods in Koll & Cronin (2018).
+- 'environment.yml' assumes you're using a Mac.
+For Linux, change the gfortran compiler.
+- If you're using conda, don't forget to type ``conda activate pyrads'' each time before using PyRADS.

 # Requirements
 Python 3 with numpy and scipy.